pvilla/3DCycleGaN/README.md

 The blue **slow-fast-slow cycle** is computed simulataneously in the same way.

 **Like other GAN-based algorithms, CycleGAN is prone to introducing 'Hallucinations'.
-Hallucinations are invented artifacts that do not exist in the original input data.
+Hallucinations are invented artifacts that look like real image features but do not exist in the original input data.
 Hence, CycleGAN enhancements must be visually inspected and checked before they can be used for scientific data analysis.**

 ## How to ...
 ### ... find good hyperparameters?